How To Defrost A Frozen Condensate Pipe

 Most condensate pipes freeze near the ground, so it’s simply a case of slowly pouring hot water over the pipe.

-Step 3: Use hot water to thaw the pipe
+Step 3: Use hot water to defrost the frozen pipe

 First, boil some water.
 If you’re using a kettle, cool it for at least 15 minutes once it’s boiled.